densitydesign/stereotype-machine/README.md

 ### Simplified guide

-For the less experiencd people, you can follow this simplified guide:
+For the less experiencd people, you can follow [this simplified guide](simplified-guide.md)

 ### Advanced guide